BerkeleyBlockchain/okcoin-consulting-sp21/backend/README.md

     (inverse being the midprice for OUTPUT -> INPUT) input parameters are json token objects defined in shared/token.js

-getData(tokenFrom, tokenTo, amountIn, slippage) <- parameters subject to change depending on what we need
+getData(tokenFrom, tokenTo, ...etc) <- parameters subject to change depending on what we need
-    returns a json object (different depending on the exchange) should supply enough info to the frontend necessary to carry out the trade supplies the parameters for the smart contract call of that exchange
+    returns a json object (different depending on each exchange) should supply enough info to the frontend necessary to carry out the trade supplies the parameters for the smart contract call of that exchange
 ```